geerlingguy/packer-ubuntu-1804/README.md

 After a few minutes, Packer should tell you the box was generated successfully.

-## Testing built boxes
+## Run

-There's an included Vagrantfile that allows quick testing of the built Vagrant boxes.
+The included `Vagrantfile` allows quick testing of the built Vagrant boxes.
 From this same directory, run the following command after building the box:

     $ vagrant up

+Open a terminal session with the Vagrant box:

+    $ vagrant ssh

+Observe  how the host directory containing `ubuntu1804.json` is mounted on `/vagrant`:

+    $ ls /vagrant

+Exit the box:

+    $ exit

+Stop the box:

+    $ vagrant halt

+Delete the box and all associated files except `Vagrantfile`:

+    $ vagrant destroy

 ## License